togetherassessments/assessment-site/src/content/assessments/text-pages/about.md

 My practice is grounded in:

-**• Neurodiversity-affirming principles** – a deep respect for neurodivergence, recognising the legitimacy of different neurotypes and communication styles.
+- **Neurodiversity-affirming principles** – a deep respect for neurodivergence, recognising the legitimacy of different neurotypes and communication styles.
 While acknowledging difficulties can arise from being neurodivergent, not losing sight of the beauty in this uniqueness.

- **• Accessibility** – reducing barriers, offering clarity, and adapting the process to individual needs wherever possible.
+- **Accessibility** – reducing barriers, offering clarity, and adapting the process to individual needs wherever possible.

- **• Collaboration and transparency** – working with clients, sharing understanding, and empowering people to use assessment outcomes in ways that genuinely support them.
+- **Collaboration and transparency** – working with clients, sharing understanding, and empowering people to use assessment outcomes in ways that genuinely support them.

- **• Lived-experience-informed practice** – acknowledging the value of perspectives shaped by disability and neurodivergence and ensuring that my practice welcomes lived-experience from both clients and our work-force.
+- **Lived-experience-informed practice** – acknowledging the value of perspectives shaped by disability and neurodivergence and ensuring that my practice welcomes lived-experience from both clients and our work-force.

 These values guide how I engage with clients, communicate, make recommendations, and shape the environment in which I work.